 - 14. Produce and provide to the Board the audit committee report for inclusion in the Company's proxy statement in accordance with applicable SEC rules and regulations. - 15.
 Any other duties or responsibilities expressly delegated to the Committee by the Board. - B. Treasury and Finance.
 The Committee shall oversee and receive periodic reports from management on the following matters, and shall provide updates and recommendations to the Board of Directors on such matters: - 1.
-Capital Structure.
-Receive reports from management about the current capital structure and proposed changes to the capital structure, including potential stock repurchases, make recommendations to the Board regarding such proposals, review and approve policies and procedures with respect to debt management, financial risk management, credit management and global cash investment management; - 2.
-Dividend Policy.
-Review analyses from management about the current dividend policy of the Company and provide recommendations to the Board of Directors; - 3.
 Financing Activities.
-Review analyses from management including accounting, tax and financing activities associated with proposed material financing transactions, including derivative instruments, and provide recommendations to the Board of Directors; - 4.
+Review analyses from management including accounting, tax and financing activities associated with proposed material financing transactions, including derivative instruments, and provide recommendations to the Board of Directors; - 2.
 Capital Expenditures.
-At the request of the Board, review specific projects proposed by management as well as perform a post implementation review of major projects; - 5.
+At the request of the Board, review specific projects proposed by management as well as perform a post implementation review of major projects; - 3.
 Benefit Plan Funding Matters.
-Review reports from management concerning the funding requirements for the Company's employee benefit plans; - 6.
-Insurance.
-Review the Company's significant insurance coverage and the related costs; and - 7.
+Review reports from management concerning the funding requirements for the Company's employee benefit plans;

+- 4. Insurance.
+Review the Company's significant insurance coverage and the related costs; and - 5.
 Tax.
-Review tax compliance programs and the tax optimization strategies of the Company. - C. Information Technology.
+Review tax compliance programs and the tax strategies of the Company. - C. Information Technology.
 Review information technology and data protection strategies and plans with respect to corporate goals, industry trends, and competitive advantages.
-Review and assess the security of computer systems and applications and incident response protocols, particularly with respect to the processing of financial information. - D. Code of Business Conduct and Ethics.
+Review and assess the security of computer systems and applications and incident response protocols, particularly with respect to the processing of financial information.
+Monitor, oversee and assess risk to the Company, its stockholders, and its stakeholders with respect to cyber-attacks and data privacy matters.
+Discuss and evaluate with management and, as necessary, third parties, actions to mitigate such risk exposures. - D. Code of Business Conduct and Ethics.
 Review and take appropriate action concerning any reports, anonymous or otherwise, from internal or external sources regarding financial fraud activity or actions by employees in violation of the company's Code of Business Conduct and Ethics.
-Review and assess the content and adequacy of the Code of Business Conduct and Ethics on an annual basis.

-- E. Compliance.
-The Committee shall oversee and receive periodic reports from the head of the Company's compliance function on the following matters, and shall provide updates and recommendations to the Board of Directors on such matters: - 1.
+Review and assess the content and adequacy of the Code of Business Conduct and Ethics on an annual basis and recommend any substantive updates thereto for approval by the Board. - E. Compliance.
+The Committee shall oversee and receive periodic reports, no less frequently than quarterly, from the head of the Company's compliance function on the following matters, and shall provide updates and recommendations to the Board of Directors on such matters not less frequently than annually: - 1.
 The anticipated scope of the Company's compliance function; - 2.
-A review of the status of the Company's compliance matters; - 3.
+A review of the status of the Company's compliance matters and compliance risk management; - 3.
 An assessment of the effectiveness and strength of the Company's compliance function, including staffing, its tone at the top, its system for monitoring compliance with laws and/or regulations, and other standards applicable to the Company; - 4.
 An assessment of the results of management's investigation and follow-up (including disciplinary action) of any instances of noncompliance; - 5.
 The findings of any examinations by regulatory agencies, and any auditor observations concerning compliance matters; and - 6.
-A review of the process for communicating the code of conduct to Company personnel, and for monitoring compliance therewith.
+A review of the process for communicating the Code of Ethics and Business Conduct to Company personnel, and for monitoring compliance therewith.